GLTP Festival 2023

-The GLTP Festival event is a Destination Festival and a multi-genre music and arts event.
-Taking place over 3 days from the 26th -28th August 2022, the festival offers an immersive way to celebrate life, nature and the beginning of summer featuring an extravaganza of music, entertainment and cultural activities in a close-to-nature.
+The GLTP Festival is a Destination Festival and a multi-genre music and arts event.
+Taking place over three days from the 1st to the 3rd of September 2023, the festival offers an immersive way to celebrate life, nature, and the beginning of summer, featuring an extravaganza of music, entertainment, and cultural activities in a close-to-nature.

-Visitors will celebrate the GLTP Animal Kingdom and help drive tourism to the area, ultimately creating long-term upliftment and sustainability solutions for the local communities of the region.
-This uniquely African Bundu, and yet globally-infused festival experience, will welcome local, regional and international visitors unified in the spirit of a passionate commitment to the environment, wildlife, community empowerment, music and the arts.
+Visitors will celebrate the GLTP Animal Kingdom and help drive tourism to the area, ultimately creating long-term upliftment and sustainability solutions for the region’s local communities.
+This uniquely African Bundu and yet the globally-infused festival experience will welcome local, regional and international visitors unified in the spirit of a passionate commitment to the environment, wildlife, community empowerment, music, and the arts.

 Gonarezhou National Park is Zimbabwe’s second largest Park covering more than 5,000 km² of spectacular scenery incorporating the iconic Chilojo Cliffs, wide meandering rivers, and extensive woodlands.
 Widely known for its unique wilderness character, the Park has a reputation as a premier destination for quality wildlife sightings.
 Home to an estimated 11,000 elephants, the Gonarezhou National Park truly deserves its vernacular name as ‘Place of Elephants’.
 The Park forms part of the Great Limpopo Transfrontier Parks, one of the largest protected areas on the continent, spanning three countries (South Africa, Zimbabwe and Mozambique.